Day Trading vs. Swing Trading : Key Differences | Share India

 Active traders frequently divide themselves into two categories: swing traders and day traders.
-Both are opposed to owning shares for long-term growth and instead aim to profit from short-term stock swings.
+Both are opposed to owning shares for long term growth and instead aim to profit from short term stock swings.
 Day traders trade several stocks on a single day, whereas swing traders trade several stocks over a longer period of time, often two days to a few weeks.
-Here are the benefits and drawbacks of swing trading vs. day trading.

-Day trading is a form of short-term trading where a trader makes purchases and sales of securities, such as stocks or currencies, during the same trading day in an effort to turn a profit.
+Day trading is a form of short term trading wherein a trader makes purchases and sales of securities, such as stocks or currencies, during the same trading day in an effort to turn a profit.
 To put it another way, a day trader enters and exits transactions on the same day, profiting from minute price changes in the market.

 • Day trading is mainly carried out via online trading platforms made available by brokerage firms.
 These platforms give traders the ability to manage their portfolios, place trades, and keep track of stock prices in real time.